Thank you for taking the first step to join our community

 Behavioral Assessment: We’re going beyond the academic record

 Yale SOM is committed to continuous innovation in the ways we identify future members of our community.
-We look for broadminded, intellectually curious students that represent a diversity of backgrounds and interests.
 The newest component of our application process is the Behavioral Assessment, although we’ve been working on it behind the scenes for many years.
 The Behavioral Assessment might be the most unique component of the Yale SOM application.

-I can certainly appreciate how any new application component could create anxiety in an applicant.
 I hope it will put applicants at ease to know that our use of this assessment is geared towards allowing the committee to take more chances on candidates whose traditional metrics may not be the best predictors of success.
 To truly fulfill Yale SOM’s mission of educating leaders for business and society, we need a community of students whose backgrounds, experiences, and interests are diverse and expansive.
 If we limit ourselves to applicants who perform best on traditional academic measures like GMAT, GRE, or undergraduate GPA, we may miss out on candidates with extraordinary professional experience or personal backgrounds that would add vital perspectives to the classroom.
 At the same time, it’s our responsibility to ensure we bring students into the program who will succeed in the classroom—we don’t want to set up students for failure.
 The Behavioral Assessment gives us an additional piece of information to use in assessing who will perform effectively in the curriculum, specifically by helping us predict who will perform better than their academic history would suggest.
-So, it will allow us to take more chances on candidates without the strongest academic or testing profiles, but who nonetheless have what it takes to succeed in the classroom and who undoubtedly will make significant contributions to our community because of their experience and perspective.
+So, it will allow us to take more chances on candidates without the strongest academic or testing profiles, but who nonetheless have what it takes to succeed in the classroom and who undoubtedly will make significant contributions to our community because of their experience and perspective.”

 —Laurel Grodman, Managing Director of Admissions

 Video Questions: Designed to set you up for success